Kizari/Flagrum/docs/changelog/Flagrum-1.2.4.md

 - Fixed bug where Flagrum would rarely crash randomly when using the Mod Manager due to database thread collision
 - Mod thumbnails now update correctly when switching between different EARC mods
 - Mod thumbnails now update correctly on the mod card after changing the image
-- Fixed a rare issue where Workshop Mods would not show up due to case sensitive file paths
+- Fixed a rare issue where Workshop Mods would not show up due to case-sensitive file paths